elvisblanco1993/nboard-docs/README.md

 ## About

-> It is very important for every institution to educate it’s new coming students about the school’s policies and procedures, as well as to engage them into what is going to be their future student life.
-On_Board helps institutions accomplish just that, by providing an open source and robust platform where you can deploy the most amazing virtual orientations, simple and easy.
+> It is very important for every institution to educate it’s new coming students about the school’s policies and procedures, as well as to engage them into what is going to be their future student life. *on_board* helps institutions accomplish just that, by providing an open source and robust platform where you can deploy the most amazing virtual orientations, simple and easy.

 ## Features